infofitsoftwaresolution/Optimization/README.md

 # 🚀 Model Evaluation Framework for AWS Bedrock LLMs

-Compare multiple Bedrock-hosted LLMs (Claude Sonnet, Llama 3, Titan, etc.) using production-like prompts from CSV.
+Compare multiple Bedrock-hosted LLMs using production-like prompts.
 The framework measures latency, token usage, JSON validity, and cost, aggregates results, and visualizes comparisons in a Streamlit dashboard.

+**⚠️ This project is configured to use only two models:**
+- Claude 3.7 Sonnet (`us.anthropic.claude-3-7-sonnet-20250219-v1:0`)
+- Llama 3.2 11B Instruct (`us.meta.llama3-2-11b-instruct-v1:0`)

 ## 📋 Features